behu-kea/first-semester-java/projects/the-code-breaker.md

-Use the methods you created yesterday to solve the following problems
+Use the methods you created yesterday to solve the following problems!